Online Addiction & Substance Abuse Bachelor’s Degree Programs

 Northwestern State University of Louisiana

 Northwestern State University of Louisiana offers a 120-credit bachelor of science degree in addiction studies.
-The curriculum trains students to understand the human mind, addictive behavior, and current and anticipated future developments in addiction counseling.
-Graduates of programs focused on addiction studies are often especially suited to employment in positions focused on human resources, personnel management, and communications.
+The curriculum trains students to understand the human mind and addictive behavior, along with current and anticipated future developments in addiction counseling.
+Graduates of programs focused on addiction studies are often especially suited to employment in positions focused on human resources, personnel management and communications.

 This self-paced program features five-week courses and flexibility regarding a student’s intended graduation date.
 The university culture features a non-denominational Christian worldview, a non-competitive student body, and interactive forums with peers and professors that can be completed for academic credit.

-High school students interested in college-level study and possibly pursuing a degree at OCU may apply to the Trailblazer Academy.
-This program allows students to take college-level courses through “Dual Credit/Ohio College Credit Plus.”
+High school students interested in college-level study and the possibility of pursuing a degree at OCU may apply to the Trailblazer Academy.
+This program allows such students to take college-level courses through “Dual Credit/Ohio College Credit Plus.”
 This program may allow for a more seamless and successful transition into college study.
 In addition, credit for such coursework often transfers to other colleges and universities.

 Specifically, students learn about the process of addiction, pharmacology, recovery, and prevention.
 They apply a scientific approach in their work evaluating and treating clients.
 Students can also earn a peer recovery support specialist micro-credential after completing a particular set of courses.